All Action, No Plan? It’s time to get organised for SUCCESS!

 A business’s workforce is one of its greatest assets and there is a business imperative to plan it properly.
 Establishing a Workforce Plan can be a bit overwhelming for managers and business owners, particularly if you haven’t attempted it before, but there is tremendous value in the process.
 It improves decision making, how the workforce is invested in and ultimately improves business effectiveness.

 It’s about knowing your business and positioning your workforce to best deliver outcomes while managing workforce-related risks.
-Below we look at a few tips to set yourself up for a smooth 2017 when it comes to managing your people, risks and funding position.
+Below we look at a few tips to set yourself up when it comes to managing your people, risks and funding position.
 This is by no means an extensive approach to a complex task, but a place to get the cogs turning.

 Why do it?